 As an accountant, you can achieve any number of certifications that will open doors for you.
 The premiere license, however, is that of Certified Public Accountant (CPA).
 The CPA license is the acme of the accounting profession and the test to achieve it is considered among the most difficult of all the professional examinations.
 Every state has its own particular requirements for its CPAs, so if you live in the Sunshine State make sure you study how to become a CPA in Florida prior to starting your application process.

 Florida’s general requirements for its CPAs are pretty straightforward and on the same scope with those of many other states.
 It requires a total of 150 semester hours in undergraduate coursework, which will enable you to sit for the CPA exam.
 You must complete the remaining 30 hours later.
-You must also show suitable experience.
-Florida state does not require an Ethics Exam as most other states do.
+You must also show

 Florida does not require either state residency or U.S. citizenship of applicants, but they do require a Social Security number.
-If you do not have a SSN, consult with your college advisor to see if you can appeal the board and use another form of taxpayer identification, or if instead you’ll need to pursue licensure in another state.
+If you do not have

-To satisfy the Florida Board of Accountancy’s education requirements, you must complete 120 semester hours (160 quarter hours) of undergraduate work that culminate in a bachelor’s degree.
+To satisfy the Florida Board of Accountancy education requirements, you must complete 120 semester hours (160 quarter hours) of undergraduate work that culminate in a bachelor’s degree.
 Your school must be fully accredited by a regional accreditation board.
 If you received your education in either Canada, Mexico, Ireland, Australia, New Zealand or Hong Kong, their accreditation boards also qualify.

 If you did not graduate from an accredited college or university, you can still sit for the exam in Florida.
 The Board makes an allowance if you have been accepted to a master’s degree program and have completed 15 semester hours that include three graduate-level hours in tax courses and six hours of other graduate-level coursework in accounting.
 Make sure that the remaining nine hours are pertinent to the study of accounting and the Board should look approvingly upon your transcripts.